ha5dzs/nyuad-aprs-server/README.md

 #### TCP ports used

-* 80 for the website :)
+* 80 for the website
 * 14580 for APRS
 * one for the CWOP server, as configured
-* 5432 for the database access (local to the machine)
+* 5432 for the database access, local to the machine
 * 9000 for websocket comms (local to the machine, the JavaScript stuff accesses the database real-time this way, if I understand this correctly)

 If some IT department is setting up the firewall, tell them that they need to enable the 'unknown application' option, otherwise random packet losses will occur.